Atlanta Disorderly Conduct Attorney

 In the case of being stopped for driving under the influence in the state of Georgia, passengers in the state of Georgia are at risk of being arrested for disorderly conduct.
 Motor vehicle passengers should make sure to never exit a vehicle during a stop unless directed to do so by law enforcement.

-In a number of situations, an individual is either a friend or family members who feels protective of the individual who is being investigated has the potential to make a situation significantly worse.
-A law enforcement in the case of a traffic stop is entitled to ensure that an individual’s safety is ensured.
+In a number of situations, an individual is either a friend or family members who feel protective of the individual who is being investigated has the potential to make a situation significantly worse.
+Law enforcement in the case of a traffic stop is entitled to ensure that an individual’s safety is ensured.